Charoen Pokphand Foods: Allegations of links to blackchin tilapia outbreak

 CP Foods has been alleged to be the source of an outbreak of the blackchin tilapia.
 The blackchin tilapia is native to West Africa but became an invasive species in Thailand, having spread to 19 provinces as of 2025.
-This raised suspicions of the source being CP Foods, which has been noted to be the only private company that had sought permission to import the fish.
+This raised suspicions that the source could be CP Foods, as it is the only private company to have obtained regulatory approval for legally import of fish for research purposes.
 A class action lawsuit was filed against CP Foods by fishermen from Samut Songkhram, which was accepted by the Bangkok South Civil Court in March 2025.
-A panel of the House of Representatives of Thailand also came to the conclusion that the "sole importer" of the fish was to blame and urged legal action by state agencies, though without naming CP Foods specifically in its report.
-CP Foods has publicly acknowledged that it imported the fish from Ghana in 2010 for breeding research at Yisan Farm, Samut Songkhram, close to where the outbreak first began a year later, but denied that it was the cause of the outbreak.
+A panel of the House of Representatives of Thailand also came to the conclusion that the "sole legally authorized importer" of the fish was to blame and urged state agencies to take legal action.
+CP Foods has publicly acknowledged that it imported the fish from Ghana in 2010 for breeding research at Yisan Farm, Samut Songkhram, close to where the outbreak first began a year later, However, the company denied being the cause of the outbreak.
 CP Foods claimed that the fish it had imported all died within days and were properly disposed of in line with regulations, with samples of the dead fish sent to the Department of Fisheries.
 However, the Department stated it had no record of receiving samples from CP Foods.
+Moreover, Bancha Sukkaew, the ex-chief of the fishery department, had mentioned that approximately 230,000 blackchin tilapia were shipped by 11 exporters to 17 countries between 2013 and 2016.
 In 2025, CP Foods sued the BioThai Foundation and its director, environmental activist Witoon Lianchamroon, for defamation.
-The BioThai Foundation had previously shared data linking the outbreak to the Yisan Farm at an academic conference in September 2024.
-Various groups expressed concern that this amounted to a SLAPP suit intended to silence debate, including Mary Lawlor, the United Nations Special Rapporteur on the situation of human rights defenders, who stated the charges were baseless and a reprisal for Witoon's work on community rights and food security.
+This lawsuit followed the BioThai Foundation’s sharing of data that linked the outbreak to Yisan Farm at an academic conference in September 2024.
+Various groups expressed concern that this amounted to a SLAPP suit intended to silence debate, including Mary Lawlor, the United Nations Special Rapporteur on the situation of human rights defenders, who stated the charges were baseless and a reprisal for Witoon's work on community rights and food security.The lawsuit is specifically in response to Biothai's use of "false" images and information, which created public misunderstanding and damaged its reputation.
+On October 22, 2025, the Nonthaburi Provincial Court held the first hearing in a criminal defamation case filed by the public prosecutor against Witoon Lianjamroon, Secretary-General of the BioThai Foundation.
+The charges involve criminal defamation through the publication of false and misleading information regarding the spread of invasive blackchin tilapia, which has caused significant reputational damage to CPF.